AmnElDawla/OasisPro/README.md

 ![](image/Image15.PNG)

 After this, you will be able to push, commit, and pull the files to the local and remote repository.
 Once you have finish editing the project, it will be time to commit your changes to the repository.
-To this, we will need to type in gnome-terminal git commit -m "Put whatever you want here" as seen in the image below.
+To do this, we will need to type in gnome-terminal git commit -m "Put whatever you want here" as seen in the image below.

 ![](image/Image16.PNG)